derekyong1/Loco/README.md

-# loco
+# Loco
-Locomotive scroll website.
-Implemented using Parcel.
+This website uses Locomotive scroll.
+Implemented with parcel.